Skip to main content

 • Tangible assets other than cash and cash equivalents.

-In addition, impacted groups need to list all their entities resident in each jurisdiction, noting also the main business activity of each entity.
+In addition, details of all constituent entities resident in each jurisdiction are reported, noting the main business activity of each entity.

 [email protected]